tomzx/blog.tomrochette.com-content/agi/multi-agent-bot/article.md

 	* use a bot locally (without internet connection) and yet get useful results
 	* send information to the bot
 	* query the bot for information
-	* interact with the bot through various ways (irc, email, slack, web, cli, etc.)
+	* interact with the bot through various interfaces (irc, email, slack, web, cli, etc.)
 * Only authenticated users may use a bot

 # Query processing